VR Headsets 2016 Upcoming New VR Headsets VR 2016 VR 2017

 Telesphere Masks and Sensorama machines

-Telesphere Masks and Sensorama machines were the first indication of Virtual Reality.
-These AR headsets and machines look funny compared to todays devices but without these technological pioneers the great push of VR in 2016 and 2017 wouldn’t be possible.
+Telesphere Masks and Sensorama machines were the first indications of Virtual Reality.
+These AR headsets and machines look funny compared to today's devices but without these technological pioneers, the great push of VR in 2016 and 2017 wouldn't be possible.

 Sega, Nintendo and various other companies tried with AR or VR technology over the years.
 We fast forward to recent times to look at headsets that have actually made a sizeable splash on the market or what will be big going forward in 2016 and 2017.

 The restrictions in the visual experience of Google Cardboard have led to the enhanced versions which finally answered the unfulfilled promises.
 Promises made by virtual reality in the 1990s will come to market at that time.
 Improvements have been made on the basis of cardboard with the addition of capture sensor.
 More complicated built-in control system, focus gear, screen.

 Get it, fold it and look inside to enter the world of Cardboard.
 It’s a VR experience starting with a simple viewer anyone can build or buy.
 Once you have it, you can explore a variety of apps that unfold all around you.
 And with plenty of viewer types available, you're sure to find one that fits you just right.
 Insert your phone for instant VR.
 Not the best VR experience but for the price it does everything that you would expect it to.